False1dol/Data-Structures-and-Algorithms/Assignment1.md

-Ans.
+Ans 5.

 There are two steps in this recursive sorting algorithm:

 Sort the sub-array A[1..n−1]
 Insert A[n] into the sorted subarray from step 1 in proper position